HomeGuides › What Does Next of Kin Mean in the UK?

 What Does Next of Kin Mean in the UK?

-Next of kin in the UK refers to your closest living relative — but the term carries less legal weight than most people assume.
-Being next of kin does not give automatic authority to manage someone's finances or make medical decisions.
+Next of kin in the UK refers to your closest living relative — but the term carries far less legal weight than most people assume.
+Being next of kin does not give automatic authority to manage someone’s finances, make medical decisions, or arrange their affairs.
+Here is everything you need to know.

 What Does Next of Kin Mean in the UK?